-AtoB@C ordered six electric hybrid vessels
+AtoB@C Shipping ordered six electric hybrid vessels

-To strengthen its position in the smaller vessel category, ESL Shipping's subsidiary AtoB@C ordered six next-generation electric hybrid vessels in September 2021 from Chowgule and Company Private Limited, an Indian shipyard.
+To strengthen its position in the smaller vessel category, ESL Shipping's subsidiary AtoB@C Shipping ordered six next-generation elec-tric hybrid vessels in September 2021 from Chowgule and Com-pany Private Limited, an Indian shipyard.
 These new vessels of ice class 1A are top of the line in terms of their cargo capacity, technology and innovation.

-The greenhouse gas emissions of the new vessels, including ${\rm CO}2$ per transported unit of cargo, will be more than 50% lower than those of current vessels, which makes them the most energy-efficient in the world in their size category.
+The greenhouse gas emissions of the new vessels, including CO_2 per cargo unit transported, will be almost 50% lower than those of current vessels, which makes them the most ener-gy-efficient in the world in their size category.
 The vessels' batteries, shore-side electricity solutions and electric hybrid operation enable fully emission-free and practically noiseless visits to ports.
 The total value of the investment is approximately EUR 70 million, and its cash flows will mainly be divided between 2023 and 2024.
 AtoB@C Shipping has the option to expand the order by several vessels.

 The shipping company has been closely engaged in the design of the vessels and customized the vessels according to customer needs.
-Special attention has been paid to cargo bay arrangements and energy efficiency.
+Special attention has been paid to cargo hold arrangements and energy efficiency.

-Jarmo Kuronen, who was selected as the project manager, has been involved in nearly all of the shipping company's building projects since the mid-1990s.
+Jarmo Kuronen, who was selected as the Project Manager, has been involved in nearly all of the shipping company's newbuilding projects since the mid-1990s.
 Most recently, he supervised the building of Viikki and Haaga in China.